stavsap/Jenkins-On-Docker/README.md

 ### Define docker template with the following:

-Docker templates are for binding the build process with specific Agent.
-Jenkins agent is the one that going to perform the actual build.
+Docker templates are used to associate the build process with specific agents.
+The Jenkins agent is responsible for executing the actual build.

-In Docker cloud Jenkins agents are also docker container that perform a build. exaples for agets can be found [here](/agent).
+In Docker Cloud, Jenkins agents are implemented as Docker containers.
+Examples of such agents can be found [here](/agent).

-To add an agent, add a template in your Docker cloud setting -> docker tempaltes:
+To add an agent, navigate to your Docker Cloud settings and add a template under 'Docker Templates'.

 **Labels**: